Ironclad Journal icon IRONCLAD JOURNAL

 Because software tended to be hosted on-premise during this time, customers expected to spend months, if not years, implementing and configuring enterprise software systems, and they did not expect frequent software upgrades.
 The leading vendors for contract systems of record through the 2000s were, for example, Oracle and SAP Ariba, both of which were founded in the mid-1990s.
 The contract management systems of this time were glorified databases.
 They were where contracts went to die.
 Sure, businesses purchased contract management software, but few companies saw this software as a competitive necessity.

 That’s why, in the 1990s and through the 2000s, companies could rely on CRM in a way that they could never rely on CLM tools—the information in the CRM was generally accurate and up-to-date, while information couldn’t even be entered into contract systems until contracts were finalized by both sides and signed.
-The same was true of Enterprise Resource Planning (ERP) systems, which were (and are) the systems Procurement teams use to keep track of purchases.
+The same was true of Enterprise Resource Planning (ERP) systems, which were (and are) the systems procurement teams use to keep track of purchases.
+In other words, key parts of the contract process could not live in contract management tools, while CRMs and ERPs didn’t face the same barriers.

 The 2010s: contract lifecycle management unbundles

 In the 2010s, Software-as-a-Service (SaaS) became the norm.
 In this model of software delivery, companies purchased subscriptions to software rather than perpetual licenses.
 In return, they could expect continuous product development and product support.
+Perhaps no technology company benefited from this change as much as Salesforce, which climbed the Fortune 500 and saw its annual revenue grow to $17 billion.

-Over the same time period, two types of new contract management tools emerged — both of them early types of systems of engagement.
+Over the same time period, two types of new contract management tools emerged—both of them early types of systems of engagement.

 2. Modular “point solutions,” or contract tools that specialized in one stage of contract management.
 As the cost of software development declined, a number of startups decided to enter the contract management space by focusing on one stage of contracts (e.g., document creation, signature, or storage).
 Unlike the comprehensive enterprise solutions, these tools could be deployed relatively quickly and inexpensively.
 However, there was no guarantee they would work with each other, and it was difficult to know which solutions would be best-in-class in the long-term.
 We’re still grappling with the effects of this rapid unbundling today.

-These solutions left companies with two options: invest in a large, highly customized tool (and risk losing hundreds of thousands of dollars, if the implementation was unsuccessful), or invest in a suite of smaller solutions (and risk creating data and process silos across the company).
+• They could invest in a large, highly customized tool and risk losing hundreds of thousands of dollars, if the implementation was unsuccessful;

 Unfortunately for consumers, the industry’s tendency to market specialized tools as “end-to-end” offerings led to a significant amount of confusion, especially for first-time contract lifecycle management buyers.